japacible/milk-banking-dispatch/documentation/path_questions.md

 4. Couriers are volunteers who get a phone and must interrupt what they’re doing
 5. In relation to the above, there are a number of different workflows among the different organizations
 6. South Africa probably isn’t ready for this system at this point in time.
 Lack of infrastructure as well as a concrete “system/workflow” prevents implementation.
 However, it’s something worth considering for a few years down the road and could be quite helpful when the milk banking operation is scaled.

+##Fom Mihir
+Noah is primarily involved in the process that involves after the milk has already arrived to the milk bank.
+He has no insight on how the coordination between the mother, courier and dispatcher takes place.
+According to Noah there was clear infrastructure currently in place in the milk bank.
+He asked to contact Lizzie and Rohit to get more details about the current workflow and problem with it.